SkrFractals/Comparser/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## <img width="16" height="16" alt="image" src="https://github.com/user-attachments/assets/8157451f-687a-4c7e-b073-6a1cd949ea0b" />Full default function list:
+(If obsolete, you can find the whole list in Comparser.cs in FillDefault, that is the complete list of functions and constants, including all naming variants)

 ### Vector/Meta functions:
 eval(_\<string\>_) ...parses a string as an expression and evaluates it (might not work properly yet).
 Example: eval("1+1") = 2